lauhon/neverthrow-wiki-fork/Working-with-ResultAsync.md

 ```

 Notice that typically you would not read the result of ResultAsync immediately after wrapping it, as it does not much other than bloating up your function a bit more.
-The gain of using this paradigm really comes to the surface when you start to chaining different `Result` and `ResultAsnyc` together with the `.map` and `.andThen` functions.
+The benefit of using this paradigm really comes to the surface when you start to chaining different `Result` and `ResultAsnyc` together with the `.map` and `.andThen` functions.
 This enables you to unwrap (with `match`, or `map` & `mapErr`) the Results at a centralized point to outsource the responsibility to react to Errors and Successes.

 To learn more about that check out how to [Intertwine Side Effects Into Neverthrow](./Intertwining-Side-Effects-Into-Neverthrow.md) and the [example-project](https://github.com/parlez-vous/server)